QuantEcon/lecture-python-programming.myst/lectures/matplotlib.md

 draw_graphs(style='dark_background')
 ```

-You can use the function to experiment with more styles.
+You can use the function to experiment with other styles in the list.

-If you are interested, you can even create [our own style sheets](https://matplotlib.org/stable/tutorials/introductory/customizing.html#defining-your-own-style).
+If you are interested, you can even create [your own style sheets](https://matplotlib.org/stable/tutorials/introductory/customizing.html#defining-your-own-style).

 ## Further Reading